Amenly/EroMe/README.md

 **Q: Why am I getting a message saying that 'config.json' couldn't be found?**

 A: Probably because you moved the 'config.json' or the 'erome.py' and they're no longer in the same folder.
 If you lose your config, just redownload the latest release.

+**Q: Why didn't the script download all of the videos in an album?**

+A: One possibility is that some of the videos are still being encoded, in which case you'll have to scrape it again at a later time.